-This is a patient favorite and my most common standing tolerance intervention when I’m working in inpatient rehab.
+This is a patient favorite standing tolerance intervention when I’m working in inpatient rehab.
 Our unit has a small kitchen with a stove, microwave, dishes and a coffee maker.
 If I haven’t planned a meal with the patient ahead of time, they’re almost always up for preparing themselves a cup of coffee in standing.

 2. Grooming at the Sink

-My second go-to standing tolerance intervention is a favorite of mine in acute care, as well as inpatient rehab, particularly since so often patients don’t get set up to brush their teeth.
+My second go-to standing tolerance intervention is a favorite of mine when I’m working in acute care, as well as inpatient rehab, particularly since so often patients don’t get set up to brush their teeth by other staff.
 Not only is standing and being out of bed so important, but people are always grateful to be able to brush their teeth.

 3. Showering in Standing